parijatmukherjee/horcrux/content/posts/solo-dev-to-leading-teams.md

 Wrong.
 So wrong.

 As a manager, you’re accountable for results, but you’re not the one executing the tasks.
-It’s like trying to win a match without playing — your success depends entirely on your team’s success, and your job is to enable, coach, clear the path, and — often — absorb the chaos.
+It’s like trying to win a Quidditch match without flying the broom.
+Your success depends entirely on your team’s success, and your job is to enable, coach, clear the path, and — often — absorb the chaos.

 #### 💡 Lessons Along the Way